nialov/fractopo-help/README.rst

 Final notes
 -----------

-The environment is **temprorary**.
+The environment is **temporary**.
 Download all results when you are finished.